 Who qualifies, and how do agencies sign up?

 Qualifying agencies include over 700 cities, counties, school districts, water districts, sanitation districts and other public agencies served by investor-owned utilities (IOUs) throughout Southern California.
 Enrollment is simple and entails an engagement meeting with the interested agency and utility partners, and signing of SoCalREN Enrollment form.
 The form is non-binding and involves the designation of an agency “Energy Champion” to work alongside a Project Manager to support project development.
-Complete our interest form or email us at email@example.com to get started.
+Register now or email us at firstname.lastname@example.org to get started.

 There are no limitations on the size or the scope of energy efficiency projects that qualify for services; however, at the time of an agency’s enrollment, program managers will evaluate projects on a case-by-case basis to determine the services that can be provided for each project.
 Selected projects may be based on availability of program funds, agency ability to complete projects on time, and energy savings potential, among other factors.